JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8006 days**.

-And here is a just a random fact -  **A yawn usually lasts for approximately six seconds**.
+And here is a just a random fact -  **Dandelion root can be roasted and ground as a coffee substitute**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)